SystemCraftsman/strimzi-kafka-cli/examples/5_connect/readme.md

 ![tweets_flowing](https://user-images.githubusercontent.com/10568159/123325803-25480700-d541-11eb-9a6b-0028ea2cfada.png)

-In a browser or with curl, call the following URl for searching `Apache` word in the tweet texts.
+In a browser or with curl, call the following URL for searching `Apache` word in the tweet texts.

 ```shell
 $ curl -s http://_ELASTIC_EXTERNAL_URL_/tweets/_search?q=Text:Apache